rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 This ranking is possibly exaggerated too, lots of jobs list Haskell and good to have but will have you code in PHP.
 This bias exist in any language but is stronger for something like Haskell than say COBOL.

 How do you cope with problems you cannot do anything about?
 You have to find some way to stay positive.
 The big helpers are openness, acceptance, and empathy.

 The germane load should be much simpler to deal with.
 We are (well I am) still learning and there should be no shame in not knowing everything.
 It is OK to say "I do not understand this", even more than that, such statement should be encouraged.
 By saying it we do 3 things: accept our own limitations, say that we accept limitations of other team members, and move towards a more open team environment.
 We also allow others to help,  helping others is a very positive and meaningful experience that, among other things, can reduce stress.

-Creating an environment where it is OK to not know everything could lead to changes in how the group works.
-Maybe the team will assess more time for PR reviews, pair program more, help each other out more.
+TODO:  we need to share more and learn how out teammates think.

 ## There is much more to it

 This post was not intended to be an exhaustive theses on cognitive load in programming.

 Cognitive psychology big focus is education.
 This post considers cognitive load as part of software development process in the industrial setting.
 I have not discussed the learning process itself.

 Performance cost is a hidden complexity.
 It is not obvious how performant the program will be from just looking at it[^complexitytypes].

 [^complexitytypes]: To contradict myself here is a [presentation](https://www.youtube.com/watch?v=BW3ZDtjD_Yw) and a [paper](https://dl.acm.org/doi/abs/10.1145/3498670) showing computational cost at type level, slow programs will not compile!

+Some programming languages (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
+Instead of using established libraries everyone writes their own one-off tools.
+In my current work we maintain our own effect system, our own _vinyl_-like extensible types library, our own logger library and much more.
+It is interesting why this happens and what to do about it.

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
 Cognitive load is greatly impacted by turn over rates, switching of code ownership, or installed processes.